OpenEvalProject/evals/manuscripts/elife-39882/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/39882/elife-39882-fig5-v1.jpg)

 **Figure 5.:** (a) Using a transfer design, (b) the models diverge in their behavioral predictions for the Straddle-to-Hit group following transfer.
 The Movement Reinforcement model predicts a persistent asymptote following transfer, whereas the Adaptation Modulation and Dual Error models predict a decay in hand angle.
 During the acquisition phase, we again observed differences between the Hit and Straddle groups in the (c) early adaptation rate as well as (d) late learning.
 All participants in both groups demonstrated changes in reach angle consistent with the Adaptation Modulation and Dual Error models. (e) The learning functions were inconsistent with the Movement Reinforcement model.
 Note that the rise in hand angle for the Hit-to-Straddle group is consistent with all three models.
-Dots represent individuals; shading and error bars denote SEM.10.7554/eLife.39882.009Figure 5—source data 1.Figure 5c–e and Figure 7.Reaction times (RTs) and movement times (MTs) are also included.
-Note that hand angles were flipped for participants who experienced a counter-clockwise clamp.
+Dots represent individuals; shading and error bars denote SEM.

 For the Straddle-to-Hit group, a small target was used in an initial acquisition phase (first 120 clamp cycles).
 Based on the results of Experiments 1 and 2, we expect to observe a relatively large change in hand angle at the end of this phase since the outcome is always an effective ‘miss’.
 The key test comes during the transfer phase (final 80 clamp cycles), in which the target size is increased such that the invariant clamp now results in a target hit.
 For the Movement Reinforcement model, hitting the target will produce an intrinsic reward signal, reinforcing the associated movement.
 Therefore, there should be no change in performance (hand angle) following transfer since the SPE remains the same and the current movements are now reinforced (Figure 5b).
 In contrast, both the Adaptation Modulation and Dual Error models predict that, following transfer to the large target, there will be a drop in hand angle, relative to the initial asymptote.
 For the former, hitting the target will attenuate the adaptation system; for the latter, hitting the target will shut down learning from the process that is sensitive to target error.

 We also tested a second group in which the large target (hit) was used in the acquisition phase and the small target (effective ‘miss’) in the transfer phase (Hit-to-Straddle group).
 All three models make the same qualitative predictions for this group.
 At the end of the acquisition phase, there should be a smaller change in hand angle compared to the Straddle-to-Hit group, due to the persistent target hits.
 Following transfer, all three models predict an increase in hand angle, relative to the initial asymptote.
 For the Movement Reinforcement model, the reduction in target size removes the intrinsic reward signal, which over time, lessens the contribution of the reinforcement process as the learned movement biases decay in strength.
 The Adaptation Modulation model predicts that hand angle will increase due to the removal of the attenuating effect on adaptation following transfer.
 The Dual Error model also predicts an increase in hand angle, but here the effect occurs because the introduction of a target error activates the second implicit learning process.
 Although the Hit-to-Straddle group does not provide a discriminative test between the three models, the inclusion of this group does provide a second test of each model, as well as an opportunity to rule out alternative hypotheses for the behavioral effects at transfer.
 For example, the absence of a change at transfer might be due to reduced sensitivity to the clamp following a long initial acquisition phase.

-## Experiment 3 – behavioral analyses
+### Experiment 3 – behavioral analyses

 For our analyses, we first examined performance during the acquisition phase.
 Consistent with the results from Experiments 1 and 2, the Hit-to-Straddle Target group adapted slower than the Straddle-to-Hit group (95% CI [−0.17°/cycle, −0.83°/cycle], t(22)=-3.15, p=0.005, d = 1.29; Figure 5c) and reached a lower asymptote (95% CI [−5.25°, −15.29°], t(22)=-4.24, p=0.0003, d = 1.73; permutation test: p=0.0003; Figure 5d).
 The reduction at asymptote was approximately 45%.